nevermined-io/song-generation-agent-a2a/README.md

 Song Generator Agent (TypeScript)
 =================================

-> A TypeScript agent that listens for tasks via the **Nevermined Payments** framework, automatically generates lyrics and other metadata using **LangChain** + **OpenAI**, and then produces a final song audio track through **Suno**’s AI Music Generation API.
-It manages multiple steps internally, uses a modular architecture, and can be easily scaled or extended.
+> A TypeScript agent that listens for tasks via the **a2a** protocol, automatically generates lyrics and metadata using **LangChain** + **OpenAI**, and produces the final audio track through the **Suno** AI Music Generation API.
+It manages multiple steps internally, uses a modular architecture, and supports real-time notifications (SSE) and webhooks.

 * * *